reruo321/Java_Practice/Chapter-05/README.md

         System.out.println(stra.equals(strb));   // true

 ### toString()
 All derived classes from the root, Object, also have toString() method.
 Users can make a custom String output for printing the object defined by them, by overriding toString().
-Operators '+' and '+=' can be applied to String.
+Operators '+' and '+=' can be applied to String so that String edit is more flexible.
 ### Array
 Finally, array is available for all types of classes.